nickdunwell/milestone-project1/README.md

  * I want to be able to see what the gym has to offer.
  * I want to site to be responsive to my device.
  * I want the site to be easy to navigate.
+ * I want to be able to see members of staff.
+ * I want to be able to find the contact details of the gym.

 ### Returning Visitor Goals